nsolanki0/muc1-kmer-diagnostics/analysis/README.md

 The individual analysis scripts contain the commands, parameters, and configuration required for their respective analyses.

 The required input data depend on the experimental setting.
-Simulated data are generated using [`../data_generation/`](../data_generation/), while real sequencing data are used directly where specified by the corresponding analysis.
+Simulated data are generated using either [`workflow/README.md`](workflow/README.md) or [`../data_generation/`](../data_generation/), while real sequencing data are used directly where specified by the corresponding analysis.

 For analyses using k-mer representations, k-mer feature tables are generated using [`../feature_generation/`](../feature_generation/).